 In these type of arrangement(s) you always find the real estate agent’s commission is higher.
 Because on average they split 40-50% of this with the vendor advocate upon sale.
-Quite simply because the vendor advocate advises the real estate agent beforehand of their percentage split of the sales commission each real estate agent will come in at a far higher rate.
+Quite simply, because the vendor advocate advises the real estate agent beforehand of their percentage split of the sales commission each real estate agent will come in at a far higher rate.
 Sometimes up to double what they would normally charge.

 At the end of the day all they want is a listing and their board displayed.
 But will the real estate agent then give the sale 100% of their effort?
 Will the Vendor get the best real estate agent?
 The answer to both is “no” – not likely.

 In addition we offer the best and most qualified independent marketing strategy advice.
 We firmly believe marketing is the most important variable involved when selling a home.
-Proof is asking yourself the following question.
+The proof of this is asking yourself the following question.
 Would a real estate agent sell your home without marketing it?
 I think the answer is rather obvious.

-Other important benefits Vendor Marketing provides is exposing the ‘hidden’ value add in marketing and recommending only the best real estate agents.
+Other important benefits Vendor Marketing provides is exposing the ‘hidden’ value-add in marketing and recommending only the best real estate agents.
 Saving you time and money!
 Furthermore we create a detailed social media campaign for your property.
 And we’re by the vendor’s side from start to finish.

 We believe this type of vendor advocacy service avoids any conflict of interest.
 It ensures one acts totally independently and without bias.
 It also encourages the real estate agent to put their best efforts into the sale for the benefit of all stakeholders concerned.
 Ultimately, this is how maximum sale prices are achieved!

 One word of caution though.
 Beware of buyer advocates also offering vendor advocacy services and vice-versa.
 From our point of view this is unacceptable and also highly unethical.
 It could easily lead to a conflict of interest.
 That is, where one person advises both parties in the same transaction.
 It’s also used as means of increasing ones revenue base.
 In our opinion, an advocate can only be one or the other.
 Not both!
 Vendor Marketing only represents home sellers.
-That is, we offer vendor advocacy only!
+That is, we offer vendor advocacy services only.

-The fact of the matter is the market for vendor advocacy is growing at a fast rate in Australia.
+The fact is the market for vendor advocacy is growing at a fast rate in Australia.
 Vendors can gain huge benefits from this new service by engaging a qualified independent property professional.
 And why not?
 Selling a home is something one should never take lightly.
 Remember, you only get one shot at it!
 And it’s worth getting right!